-Get ready to meet a dog that is a mix of two of the most easily recognizable breeds in the world: the Chihuahua and the Dachshund.
-Also known as a Chiweenie, this hybrid breed may be small, but that little body holds a brave heart.
+Get ready to meet a dog that’s a hybrid of two of the most easily recognizable breeds in the world: the Chihuahua and the Dachshund.
+Also known as a Chiweenie, this designer breed may be small, but that little body holds a brave heart.

-Due to being more affordable than some other hybrids, the Chiweenie has seen its fair share of popularity recently despite being a newer breed.
+Due to being more affordable than some other designer dogs, the Chiweenie has seen its fair share of popularity despite being a newer breed.
 This, in addition to their compact, portable size, can make them a great fit for fans of smalls dogs.

-For both potential owners of a Chiweenie and those just curious about this truly miniature breed, here you’ll find all there is to know about their temperament, appearance, health facts, and more!
+For both potential owners of a Chiweenie and those just curious about this truly miniature breed, you’ve come to the right place.
+In this article, we go over all there is to know about their temperament, looks, health facts, and more!

 RECOMMENDED: 31 Classic Chihuahua Mixes

 Friendliness: Social and friendly, the Chiweenie gets along great with all types of animals and people with proper socialization.
 However, their barking may make them seem aggressive.
 They’re small but protective, so it may seem like they’re aloof at times.

 Trainability: These little toy dogs love to please their owners.
 For this reason, they do well in obedience training and can be trained by novice owners.
 Take a little time and train with positive reinforcement and you should have no problem.